Xenoxiluna/SwiftyBytes/README.md

 # `SwiftyBytes`
 A binary file read/write library written in swift.
 It was created with the purpose of being able to somewhat easily read game data files.
-Its not that well though out, but you can use it if desired!
+Its not that well thought out, but you can use it if desired!

 ## Usage
 Write